 When most people think of skiing in New York they picture the Adirondacks or the Catskills.
 What they don’t know is west of I-81, there is some very good New York skiing.
-Western New York ski resorts benefit greatly from the lake effect storms, with snowfalls large enough to shut down cities and highways.
+Western NY ski areas benefit greatly from the lake effect storms, with snowfalls large enough to shut down cities and highways.

 - Bristol Mountain